Re-framing ‘time-out’ to ‘time-in’ with your child

 Time-out

-While time-out can be effective in reducing the conflict in the moment, the message it sends our kids long-term is that we will not be with them when they are in their darkest thoughts and emotions.
-It will send them the message that our love is conditional and it tells them that how they feel is bad.
+While a time-out can be effective in reducing conflict in the moment, it sends the long-term message to our children that we will not be with them when they are experiencing their darkest thoughts and emotions.
+It will send the message that our love is conditional, and it will tell them that how they feel is wrong or bad.

 Time-in